 Sliding Rock Geological Characteristics

 Sliding Rock is approximately 60 ft (18.3 m) in length.
-The width varies between approximately 20-40 ft (6.1-12.2 m) over the length of the waterfall.
+The width also varies between roughly 20-40 ft (6.1-12.2 m) over the length of the waterfall.
 Originating from mountain springs high in the Appalachian Mountains, which form Looking Glass Creek, the water temperature rarely rises above 50-60F (10-15.6C) even during the summer.

 At the base of the waterfall lies a small plunge pool.
-This is approximately 30 ft (9.1 m) in width, and averages between 6-8 ft (1.8-2.4 m) in depth, depending upon the time of year.
+This is approximately 30 ft (9.1 m) in width, and averages between 6-8 ft (1.8-2.4 m) in depth, depending on the time of year.

 Approximately 11,000 gallons (41,640 liters) of water flows over Sliding Rock per minute.